dereuromark/cakephp-tools/docs/Behavior/Reset.md

 ### Advanced example: Resetting composite cache field

 In this case we added a new cache field to our messages in order to make the search faster with >> 100000 records.
-The data was containing all the info we needed ñ in serialized format.
+The data was containing all the info we needed ‚Äì in serialized format.
 We needed a callback here as there was some logic involved.
 So we simply made a shell containing both callback method and shell command:
 ```php
 $this->Message->addBehavior('Tools.Reset', array(
     'fields' => array('data'), 'updateFields' => array('guest_name'),